Fitness Tips

 If your goal is to lose weight, then shoot for two sessions a day

-The first session can be 10 minutes, 30 minutes or slightly more, but should not exceed 60 minutes, but make sure you do it intensively and challenge yourself.
-You do not have to aim for exhaustion though.
 A good moderate level intensity will easily burn 300 calories.
 The more intense you are, the more you will get.
-With vigorous intensity level, most people can easily exceed 600 calories within an hour.
+Some people can easily exceed 600 calories within an hour.

-The second workout is more suitable if you cannot have 60 minutes for your first one – the most important thing should be shooting for anywhere between 75 minutes and 150 minutes a day.
+The second workout is more suitable if you cannot have 60 minutes for your first one.
 Even if you do, it still pays off pushing for a second running time.

-Opt for a High Intensity Interval Training HIIT session for around 20 minutes.
+Go for a High Intensity Interval Training HIIT session for around 20 minutes.
 You will also manage to lose about 300 calories – even more if you are lucky.

 Workout to burn fat and lose weight